 Dr. Ralph Panos, Chief of Medicine at CVAMC and world-renowned COPD expert, is the lead investigator of the trial.
-Arch is funding the study, contributing AB569 inhalation kits and other materials to support the trial.
+Arch is funding the study, contributing AB569 clinical inhalation kits and other materials to support the trial.
+The AB569 inhalation kits were delivered to CVAMC during the month of January 2018 and patient recruitment and enrollment into the trial began in February, 2018.